Independent auditors’ report to the shareholders

 Impairment of carrying value of loans and advances

-As at 31 December 2017, the Group’s gross loans and advances amounted to BD 1,853 million and the related impairment provisions amounted to BD 112 million, comprising BD 46 million of provision against Stage 1 and 2 exposures and BD 66 million against exposures classified under Stage 3.
-The impairment provision on loans and advances is disclosed in note 7 and the impairment provision policy is presented in the accounting policies in note 3 to the consolidated financial statements.
+As at 31 December 2018, the Group’s gross loans and advances amounted to BD 1,897 million and the related ECL amounted to BD 124 million, comprising BD 37 million of ECL against Stage 1 and 2 exposures and BD 87 million against exposures classified under Stage 3.
+The basis of calculation of ECL is disclosed in the summary of significant accounting policies and in note 32 to the consolidated financial statements.

 Responsibilities of the Board of Directors for the consolidated financial statements